Requesting Items from On-Campus Libraries

 You will know that you are successful when you get a pop-up message that states, "Processing Batch Request."

 Reviewing and canceling requests

 Your request will appear in your library account as soon as it is processed.

-- If not already logged in click on the appropriate "Account Login" link in the right side menu of any Library Catalog page.
+- If not already logged in click on the appropriate link in the Library Accounts menu of the green banner, right side.